SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Okay, what are you doing at each place?"
 Twilight asked.

-Pinkie started, "at my place I will be picked up, at Rarity's I will give her a dress as a gift and pick her up for the date."
+Pinkie started, "At my place I will be picked up, at Rarity's I will give her a dress as a gift and pick her up for the date."

-Rainbow continued, "at the field they will watch my show, at the restaurant they will eat dinner."
+Rainbow continued, "At the field they will watch my show, at the restaurant they will eat dinner."

-Pinkie finished, "at Sweet Apple Acres we will play a game and watch the sunset and eat dessert and I'm going to sing her a song."
+Pinkie finished, "At Sweet Apple Acres we will play a game and watch the sunset and eat dessert and I'm going to sing her a song."

 "You two just almost created the schedule yourselves," Twilight said.

 "What do you mean?"
 Pinkie asked.

-Twilight explained, "the date starts at your place Pinkie, then to Rarity's.
+Twilight explained, "The date starts at your place Pinkie, then to Rarity's.
 The middle section will be the dinner and a show.
 The end will all be at Sweet Apple Acres."

 "Oh," Pinkie said.